paulroberttaylor/lwc-cucumber/README.md

             Then a custom event is called
             And the event has a message property of "hello"

+# HOW TO RUN

 1) npm i

 2) sfdx force:lightning:lwc:test:setup

 3) ./node_modules/.bin/lwc-jest -- --runTestsByPath ./force-app/main/default/lwc/myComponent/\_\_tests\_\_/steps/myComponent.steps.js

+# WHY USE AN EXTRA LAYER ON TOP OF LWC?